 The interconnection of excess coverage and primary policies helps an HOA ensure comprehensive risk mitigation.
 When the total loss on a claim exceeds the primary policy’s limit, the excess policy automatically kicks in.

-Excess liability insurance differs from policy stacking, where policyholders invest in multiple policies for the same layer of risk with concurrent coverage, such as adding HOA umbrella insurance.
+Excess liability insurance differs from policy stacking, where policyholders invest in multiple policies for the same layer of risk with concurrent coverage, such as adding HOA excess insurance.
 Excess coverage is sequential, so it only takes effect when the primary policy reaches its limit.
 For example, if an HOA faces a liability claim of $1.5 million and the primary liability coverage caps out at $1 million, the excess insurance covers the additional $500,000.

 How Is the Cost of Excess Liability Determined?